NixOS/nixos-wiki-infra/README.md

 ## FAQ:

-### When logging in with "Github auth", the app shows "Act on your behalf" as a permission.
+### When logging in with "GitHub auth", the app shows "Act on your behalf" as a permission.

 We created the Oauth app with read-only access and minimal permissions:

 ![](./oauth-permissions.png)

-Unfortunally GitHub mis-represents this information.
+Unfortunately, GitHub misrepresents this information.
 Read more about this issue here: https://github.com/orgs/community/discussions/37117

 ## Join our Matrix